Can rewards justify the huge £650 fee on this top end Amex card?

 Standard sign up offer

-The usual bonus is 30,000 points for a £4,000 spend over three months.
-This is worth £200 in Nectar points (converted first to Avios and then to Nectar), with another £26 on top from the £4,000 spend.
-You have to spend at least £4,000 to trigger the bonus.
+The usual bonus is 50,000 points for a £6,000 spend over three months.
+This is worth £250 in Nectar points or a gift card, with another £30 on top from the £6,000 spend.
+You have to spend at least £6,000 to trigger the bonus.
 A penny less and won’t get it.
 Getting a supplementary card for your partner can make it easier to reach this figure.

 OFFER | BONUS | ADDITIONAL POINTS EARNED ON QUALIFYING SPEND | TOTAL POINTS | VALUE AS NECTAR POINTS |